yuanxy33/Image-Caption-Generation/README.md

 The encoder learns the compressed encoding features using Pretrained CNN architecture RESTNET and subsequently feed into a RNN / LSTM network.
 The RNN/LSTM network uses sequence of words as input and output.

+The quality of the generated caption is evaluated through BLEU score (reference: https://machinelearningmastery.com/calculate-bleu-score-for-text-python/#:~:text=Crash%2DCourse%20Now-,Bilingual%20Evaluation%20Understudy%20Score,in%20a%20score%20of%200.0.)

+Result: